 All diplomas and certificates are mailed to the student's address of record with TCSPP.
 A student is strongly encouraged to verify the accuracy of the address of record upon degree completion.
 A student will also have an opportunity to update the mailing address when confirming the complimentary diploma/certificate order from The Chicago School.
 If a student fails to keep an accurate address on record with the school that results in a diploma or certificate being mailed to the wrong location, the student will be responsible for the diploma or certificate replacement cost.
 A diploma cannot be delivered to a P.O. box.

-A student may not receive transcripts, a diploma, a certificate, or other official school documentation until all library materials are returned, any outstanding tuition and fees or other indebtedness to the institution are paid, and financial aid exit counseling is completed.
+A student may not receive their diploma or certificate until all library materials are returned, any outstanding tuition and fees or other indebtedness to the institution are paid, and financial aid exit counseling is completed.
 When an account hold is resolved, a student is responsible for contacting the Office of the Registrar to request the release of the diploma or certificate.
 The diploma or certificate will not be ordered until all holds are resolved and notification of such is received from the student.

 A lost or damaged diploma or certificate may be replaced for a fee.
 The replacement diploma or certificate will bear the signatures of current school officials but carry the original degree awarded date and degree title.
 The diploma or certificate will indicate that the document has been reissued.
 To order, a graduate must complete the Duplicate Diploma Request , and submit to the Office of the Registrar.
 A replacement fee is assessed at the time of the order.

 The forms on this page must be completed using Adobe Acrobat.
 Download a free copy of the required software here: http://get.adobe.com/reader/.

 Request to add or drop a course during the Add/Drop period